reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/vehicles.md

   See example [here](../../../examples/pragmatic/basics/break.md)
 - **reloads** (optional) a list of vehicle reloads.
 A reload is a place where vehicle can load new deliveries and unload pickups.
 It can be used to model multi trip routes.
+  Each reload has optional and required fields:
+    - location (required): an actual place where reload activity happens
+    - duration (required): duration of reload activity
+    - times (optional): reload time windows
+    - tag (optional): a tag which will be propagated back within the corresponding reload activity in solution
+    - resourceId (optional): a shared reload resource id.
+It is used to limit amount of deliveries loaded at this reload.
   See examples [here](../../../examples/pragmatic/basics/reload.md).